-Prevent winter weeds by applying a pre-emergent herbicide sucs as Hi Yield Turf and Ornamental Grass Stopper with Dimension or organic Corn Gluten to PREVENT seeds from germinating.
+PreDimensionvent winter weeds by applying a pre-emergent herbicide sucs as Hi Yield Turf and Ornamental Grass Stopper with Dimension or organic Corn Gluten to PREVENT seeds from germinating.
 Be sure to water-in with ½” of water to activate.

 Avoid overseeding of lawns with ryegrass, as it can stress our warm season grasses during the transition in the early spring.
 Bermuda and Zoysia can tolerate overseeding, but St. Augustine cannot.

 Annuals and Perennials: Warm-season annuals are looking tired from a hot summer, and cool-season annuals are ready to take their place.
 Choose from pansies, snapdragons, ornamental cabbage and kale, dianthus, alyssum, lobelia, violas, and cyclamen for planting in pots or in beds.

 Seed bluebonnets, poppies, and larkspur now for a spring show.
 Plants will germinate now, remain about the same size through the winter, then “pop up” and bloom when spring arrives.